Note: updated 15 July 2020

 - The qualifying purposes for grant funds within Scotland cover a number of properties and businesses that would not be eligible under the UK Government’s scheme.

-When looking at the long-term picture, it may be that the difference in the grant funding a business receives is offset by differences in eligibility for SBBS and by the Scottish Government’s decision to offer a 1.6% rates relief for all businesses in 2020-21.
-So it isn’t possible to generalise about whether the measures in one country are more generous or fair than the other.
+When looking at the long-term picture, it may be that the difference in the grant funding a business that a single property receives is offset by differences in eligibility for SBBS and by the Scottish Government’s decision to offer a 1.6% rates relief for all businesses in 2020-21.
+The differences between how the schemes work for businesses with multiple properties will mean quite different stories for individual busnesses in each country.
 In addition, the poundage is lower in Scotland than the multiplier in England (49.8p versus 49.9p) and Scotland has three NDR rates (the poundage, Intermediate Property Rate at 1.3p and Higher Property Rate at 2.6p) while England only has two rates.
 Because of the differences in schemes and how they have been targeted, it isn’t possible to generalise about whether the measures in one country are more generous or fair than the other.

 Scottish Government stance